Norfolk Dog Photographers Photograph Marlow the Dachshund

 - Silver Dapple & Tan Brindle

-Standard Wirehaired Dachshunds are the more active and extrovert dogs by nature with Standard Longs being a lot more easy-going and laid-back.
+Standard Wirehaired Sausage Dogs are the more active and extrovert dogs by nature with Standard Longs being a lot more easy-going and laid-back.
 Standard Smooths also tend to be more one-person dogs by nature although they can also be “one-family” dogs too.

-Although they are intelligent, Dachshunds tend to have a mind of their own which means they are not the best in the obedience stakes.
+Although they are intelligent, they tend to have a mind of their own which means they are not the best in the obedience stakes.

 At the time of writing according to Pet4Homes, the Dachshund is the 14th most popular dog out of the 244 recognised breeds.
 To see the popularity of dogs over the last 100 years based on the Petplan Pet Census then this article is a great read.

 Then why not contact us today and lets chat about our dog photography experience.